jspahrsummers/enemy-of-the-state/Enemy of the State.md

 }
 ```

-^ Here's a struct that I've defined for representing geometric points (we'll pretend that CGPoint doesn't already exist).
+^ Here’s a struct that I’ve defined for representing geometric points (we’ll pretend that CGPoint doesn’t already exist).
 It has some writable coordinates, and a mutating function that scales the point by a given factor.

 ---